fenago/machine-learning/lab_guides/lab_5.md

 classified is assigned a high probability of being its label (whether happy or sad), and a point that is poorly classified is assigned a low probability of being its label.
 If that sounds a bit confusing, let’s look at our four points.

-- Point 1:
+• Point 1:
-o

-o
-o
+o Label = 1 (happy)

-- o
-o
+o Prediction = 0.95
+o Probability of being happy: 0.95

+• Point 2:

-Label = 1 (sad)
+o Label = 1 (sad)
-Prediction = 0.8
+o Prediction = 0.8
-Probability of being sad: 1 - 0.8 = 0.2
+o Probability of being sad: 1 - 0.8 = 0.2

-Point 3:
+• Point 3:
-o

-o
-o
-- Prediction = 0.95
-Probability of being happy: 0.95

-Point 2:
-o

-- Label = 1 (happy)

-Label = 1 (happy)
+o Label = 1 (happy)
-Prediction = 0.3
+o Prediction = 0.3
-Probability of being happy: 0.3
+o Probability of being happy: 0.3

-Point 4:
+• Point 4:
-o
-o
-o

-Label = 1 (sad)
+o Label = 1 (sad)
-Prediction = 0.1
+o Prediction = 0.1
-Probability of being happy: 1 - 0.1 = 0.9
+o Probability of being happy: 1 - 0.1 = 0.9

 As we can see from these points, a point being correctly classified is equivalent to a point that has a been assigned a high probability of being its own label.
 All we need to do now is to turn